protofy/erl_graylog_sender/README.md

-# erl_graylog_sender
+# graylog_sender

 This library application can be used to send messages to [graylog](https://www.graylog.org/).
 Messages can be sent to TCP and UDP inputs either in [GELF (1.1)](https://www.graylog.org/resources/gelf/) or raw format.

 ## Usage
-Although you can use all modules separately you probably want to use the erl_graylog_sender module.
+Although you can use all modules separately you probably want to use the graylog_sender module.

 ### Example 1: unnamed, UDP, GELF, gzip
 If you like to take it for a spin: After cloning, get the updates and compile: